IanMadd/academic/content/portfolio/refind.md

 <br>

 {{% alert note %}}
-System Integrity Protection protects your computer from malicious software.
+System Integrity Protection (SIP) protects your computer from malicious software.
 Re-enable it after you finish installing rEFInd.
-There are instructions to re-enable SIP after the manual and automatic installation instructions.
+There are instructions to re-enable SIP at the end of the manual and automatic installation instructions.
 {{% /alert %}}

 <br>